timechild/python-bittrex/README.md

 my_bittrex.get_markets()
 {'success': True, 'message': '', 'result': [{'MarketCurrency': 'LTC', ...
 ```

+API_V2_0 and API_V1_1 are constants that can be imported from Bittrex.

 To access account methods, an API key for your account is required and can be
 generated on the `Settings` then `API Keys` page.